 The genus name Aquilegia refers to the five-spurred flowers’ resemblance to an eagle’s talon.
 The epithet canadensis mean ‘of Canada’, quite common for many eastern woodland species (see Eastern Hemlock, Wild Ginger, Eastern Redbud).

 Its growth bhabit is influenced by its site conditions.
 In rich, moist soils, Canadian Columbine becomes a gangly, vegetative plant with few blooms.
 In contrast, poorer, well-drained sites lead to it having a tidy, compact, attractive habit.
 Keep this in mind when choosing companion plants as their site requirements should be similar.

 Historically, Canadian Columbine had a variety of medicinal uses.
 The roots could treat stomach problems, and the seeds were known to remedy headaches, rashes, fevers, and sore throats.

-Pair Canadian Columbine with other drought-tolerant shade plants like Solomon’s Seal, Wild Geranium, and Heuchera.
+Pair Canadian Columbine with other drought-tolerant shade plants like Solomon’s Seal, Wild Geranium (Geranium maculatum), and Heuchera.
 In sunnier sites you may consider using Amsonia or Lady’s Mantle, but be aware that Canadian Columbine will require more moisture to retain its attractive foliage.